100 Totally Useless Facts That Are Too Entertaining for Words

 If you’re lucky, you may be able to see a panda or two at a nearby zoo, but that cute creature is most likely on loan from China.
 In fact, the majority of pandas around the world either come from China or, if they’re born somewhere else, have to be sent to a Chinese breeding program before they turn four in order to expand the gene pool of the species.

-You produce about six pounds of stool per week
+You produce about six pounds of stool per week.

-Pope John Paul II was an honorary Harlem Globetrotter
+Pope John Paul II was an honorary Harlem Globetrotter.

 In 2000, the Harlem Globetrotters made the head of the Catholic church an honorary member of their squad.
-The CBC reported that the team’s owner and chairman, Mannie Jackson, and five players met with the Pope during a visit to the Vatican City where the Pontiff was given an autographed basketball and his very own jersey.
+The CBC reported that the team’s owner and chairman, Mannie Jackson, and some players met with the pope during a visit to the Vatican City where the pontiff was given an autographed basketball and his very own jersey.

-Queen Elizabeth II is a trained mechanic
+Queen Elizabeth II is a trained mechanic.

 During World War II, then 18-year-old Princess Elizabeth was a member of the Women’s Auxiliary Territorial Service, making her the only female member of the British royal family to have served in the armed forces and the only living head of state to serve in the Second World War.

-Basenji dogs are the only breed that doesn’t bark
+Basenji dogs are the only breed that doesn’t bark.

-Some dogs smaller dogs have high-pitched yappy barks while larger dogs tend to have deep howls and low growls.
+Some smaller dogs have high-pitched yappy barks while larger dogs tend to have deep howls and low growls.
 But the Basenji is a breed of dog that doesn’t bark at all—although that doesn’t mean they’re silent.
 Instead, the Basenji lets out a sound that is more like a warbling yodel.

-Many oranges are actually green
+Many oranges are actually green.

 But in the U.S., where it’s colder, oranges lose their chlorophyll and take on the color that matches their name.
 And because North American shoppers are used to oranges that are actually orange, imported fruit is either exposed to ethylene gas or shocked with cold water in order to remove the chlorophyll.

-Your body contains about 100,000 miles of blood cells
+Your body contains about 100,000 miles of blood cells.

-Blood cells are incredibly small, measuring around five micrometers (a human hair is about 17 micrometers if you need a reference).
-However, because we have so many blood cells in our body, The Franklin Institute explains that if you laid them out in a single row, a child’s blood cells would stretch more than 60,000 miles while an adult’s blood cells would be around 100,000 miles long.
+Blood cells are incredibly small, measuring around five micrometers (for reference, a human hair is about 17 micrometers).
+However, because we have so many blood cells in our body, The Franklin Institute explains that if you laid them out in a single row, a child’s blood cells would stretch more than 60,000 miles, while an adult’s blood cells would be around 100,000 miles long.

-The first email was sent by Ray Tomlinson to himself in 1971
+The first email was sent by Ray Tomlinson to himself in 1971.

 Ray Tomlinson is often credited with inventing email (although that claim has been disputed) and, according to Business Insider, he sent the first email message to himself while trying out the revolutionary form of online communication in 1971.
 “The test messages were entirely forgettable,” he said.
 “Most likely the first message was QWERTYIOP or something similar.”

-The lint in the bottom of your pocket has a name
+The lint in the bottom of your pocket has a name.

-The most common password is “123456”
+The most common password is “123456.”

 Hopefully, the passwords you choose are unexpected and cryptic, unlike the vast majority of people who still use incredibly common ones.
 According to an analysis by SplashData, the most popular passwords of 2018 was “123456.”
-That was followed by “password”, “123456789”, “12345678”, “12345678”, “12345,” “111111,” “1234567,” and then, delightfully, “sunshine,” and “iloveyou.”
+That was followed by “password,” “123456789,” “12345678,” “12345678,” “12345,” “111111,” “1234567,” and then, delightfully, “sunshine,” and “iloveyou.”

-The little dot above a lowercase “i” and “j” has a name
+The little dot above a lowercase “i” and “j” has a name.

-The average person has four to six dreams a night
+The average person has four to six dreams a night.

-There’s a trademark on the world’s darkest shade of black
+There’s a trademark on the world’s darkest shade of black.

 He even included a message to potential buyers, writing, “By adding this product to your cart you confirm that you are not Anish Kapoor, you are in no way affiliated to Anish Kapoor, you are not purchasing this item on behalf of Anish Kapoor or an associate of Anish Kapoor.
 To the best of your knowledge, information, and belief this paint will not make its way into that hands of Anish Kapoor.”
-If you’d like, you can still read it on Amazon.

-The average American spends about 2.5 days a year looking for lost items
+The average American spends about 2.5 days a year looking for lost items.

 In April 2017, Pixie commissioned the nation’s largest independent lost and found survey and discovered that Americans spend around 2.5 days each year in total looking for their lost things.
 The most commonly misplaced items include remotes, phones, keys, and glasses.
 Luckily, the survey also found that 29 percent of people who have lost their wallet or purse have had returned to them.
 Those are pretty good odds!

-Sweat doesn’t smell bad
+Sweat doesn’t smell bad.

 Yes, you might stink when you’re sweaty, but it’s not the sweat that smells bad.
 Medical News Today explains that body odor—also known as B.O., bromhidrosis osmidrosis, or ozochrotia—is actually caused by bacteria breaking down the protein in sweat and turning it into certain (unpleasant) acids.
 Unfortunately, this is one of those useless facts since there’s nothing you can do about it—except shower, of course.